openstack/api-sig/guidelines/errors.rst

 in how quickly they can learn the API, how they can be more effective with the API, and how much they enjoy using the API.

+This document describes an emerging standard within OpenStack for providing structured error responses that can be consistently processed and include coding that will eventually allow errors to be searched for on the web and in documentation using the value of the ``code`` field.
+Such codes help to distinguish the causes of different errors in response to the same HTTP method and URI, even when the same HTTP status is returned.

 Errors JSON Schema
 ------------------